HQInterview/backend-developer-assignment/README.md

 ## Requirements

+1) For implementation use PHP or NodeJS or GoLang

-1) Create a payment gateway library, that can handle payments with:
+2) Create a payment gateway library, that can handle payments with:

 * [Paypal REST API](https://github.com/paypal/rest-api-sdk-nodejs)
 * [Braintree payments](https://www.braintreepayments.com/docs/node/)